-A development application has been submitted for the construction of the second stage of the Tertiary Education centre at Muswellbrook, in the Upper Hunter Valley, part of the UoN Upper Hunter Precinct developed jointly by Muswellbrook Shire Council and the University of Newcastle.
+In the Upper Hunter Valley, the second stage of the Tertiary Education Centre at Muswellbrook forms part of the UoN Upper Hunter Precinct developed jointly by Muswellbrook Shire Council and the University of Newcastle.

-The new building provides flexible laboratory and teaching space on a prominent site on Bridge Street.
-The project completes a grouping of buildings that includes two heritage items – Loxton House and Weidman Cottage, two of the oldest structures in the historic town.
+The new building provides flexible laboratory, fabrication and teaching space on a prominent site in the centre of the historic town.
+The project completes a grouping of buildings that includes two heritage items – Loxton House and Weidman Cottage, two of the oldest structures in the region.

-As part of the works, Loxton House will be adaptively re-used with the conversion of the upper level into an innovation hub – providing flexible workspace for research, with the two buildings linked via a glazed footbridge.
+As part of the works, Loxton House will be adaptively re-used with the conversion of the upper level into an innovation hub – providing flexible workspace for research and learning, with the two buildings linked via a glazed footbridge.

 - Muswellbrook Shire Council